IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-This version of the draft assumes that TE path setup and update at the MPI could be done using the generic TE tunnel YANG data model, defined in {{TE-TUNNEL}}, with packet technology-specific augmentations, described in {{packet-yang}}.
+This version of the draft assumes that TE path setup and update at the MPI could be done using the generic TE tunnel YANG data model, defined in {{!I-D.ietf-teas-yang-te}}, with packet technology-specific augmentations, described in {{packet-yang}}.

-When a new TE path needs to be setup, the MDSC can use the {{TE-TUNNEL}}
+When a new TE path needs to be setup, the MDSC can use the {{!I-D.ietf-teas-yang-te}}
 model to request the P-PNC to set it up, properly specifying the path constraints, such as the explicit path, to force the P-PNC to setup an TE path that meets the end-to-end TE and binding constraints and uses the optical tunnels setup by the MDSC for the purpose of supporting this new TE path.

-The {{TE-TUNNEL}} model supports requesting the setup of both end-to-end as well as segment TE tunnels (within one domain).
+The {{!I-D.ietf-teas-yang-te}} model supports requesting the setup of both end-to-end as well as segment TE tunnels (within one domain).

 In the latter case, the technology-specific augmentations should allow the configuration of the information needed for multi-domain TE path stitching.

-For example, the SR-TE specific augmentations of the {{TE-TUNNEL}}
+For example, the SR-TE specific augmentations of the {{!I-D.ietf-teas-yang-te}}
 model should be defined to allow the MDSC to configure the binding SIDs to be used for the multi-domain SR-TE path stitching and to allow the P-PNC to report the binding SID assigned to the segment TE paths.
 Note that the assigned binding SID should be persistent in case router or P-PNC rebooting.

-The MDSC can also use the {{TE-TUNNEL}} model to request the P-PNC to increase the bandwidth allocated to an existing TE path, and, if needed, also on its reverse TE path.
-The {{TE-TUNNEL}} model supports both symmetric and asymmetric bandwidth configuration in the two directions.
+The MDSC can also use the {{!I-D.ietf-teas-yang-te}} model to request the P-PNC to increase the bandwidth allocated to an existing TE path, and, if needed, also on its reverse TE path.
+The {{!I-D.ietf-teas-yang-te}} model supports both symmetric and asymmetric bandwidth configuration in the two directions.